Mord3rca/gamma-launcher/README.md

 ### Using release

 By downloading gamma-launcher from the [latest release](https://github.com/Mord3rca/gamma-launcher/releases/latest), you can use it without any installation.
 Everything is self contained in an executable.
+Tested on Ubuntu.

 However, if you may have glibc error, in this case, install gamma launcher in a venv.